-- the Municipality impose a Municipality-wide D.C. calculation for all municipal services, except for wastewater and water services; - the Municipality impose D.C.s for wastewater and water services in the municipal urban serviced area only; - the Municipality uses individual D.C. by-laws for each eligible service to be recovered through D.C.s for ease of future updates that may be required prior to the anticipated 10-year expiry date; and - the Municipality implement the amendments identified in Section 7.3.9 if Bill 185 comes into force before Council approves the D.C. by-laws.
+- the Municipality impose a Municipality-wide D.C. calculation for all municipal services, except for wastewater and water services; - the Municipality impose D.C.s for wastewater and water services in the municipal urban serviced area only; and - the Municipality use one D.C. by-law for all services and classes of service to be recovered through D.C.s.